DeXposure-FM: A Time-series, Graph Foundation Model for Credit Exposures and Stability on Decentralized Financial Networks: DeXposure-FM: Architecture and Optimization

-Network-level statistics (e.g., density, concentration measures, and sector connectivity) are computed as deterministic functionals of the predicted graph $\widehat{G}_{\tau+h}$, enabling evaluation of the model both at the edge level and at the level of aggregate stability indicators.
+Network-level statistics (e.g., density, concentration measures, and sector connectivity) are computed as deterministic functionals of the predicted graph $\widehat{G}_{\tau+h}$.
+This separation lets the same encoder and heads serve both forecasting targets and the macroprudential measurement layer in Section~\ref{sec:econ}.